raspberrypilearning/nix-python-gps/en/step_1.md

 - The device needed is the one starting with `tty`, so in this case it is `ttyACM0`.

-- To make sure the device can be read, try typing the following into the terminal.
+- To make sure the device can be read, try typing the following into the terminal:

 	```bash
 	cat /dev/ttyACM0
 	```
+**What should I expect to see now?**

+**See comments on Waffle regarding troubleshooting**
-	- On some *nix systems you may not have access to the `/dev/ttyACM0'.
-Change your permissions first and then logout and back in again.
+	- On some 'nix systems you may not have access to the `/dev/ttyACM0`.
+Change your permissions first, and then log out and back in again.
 	```bash
 	sudo usermod -a -G dialout your_username
 	```
-	- Some times a continuous stream of data might not be seen, so try the following:
+	- Sometimes you might not see a continuous stream of data.
+If this is the case, try the following:

 	```bash
 	sudo apt install cu
 	cu -l /dev/ttyACM0 -s 115200
 	```
+ **Maybe add a screenshot of the terminal window?**
-- The data you see in your terminal contains your longitude, latitude, altitude and the current time.
+- The data you see in your terminal contains your longitude, latitude, altitude, and the current time.
 You can use Python to make a little more sense of this.

-- Firstly, download a small file that contains the necessary code.
+- Firstly, download a small file that contains the necessary program.

 	```bash
 	wget https://raw.githubusercontent.com/raspberrypilearning/piGPS/master/piGPS.py
 	```

-- Then download the `pyserial` module which is needed by this program.
+- Then download and install the `pyserial` module this program needs.

 	```bash
 	sudo pip3 install pyserial
 	```
+**I think having both files in the same directory should be emphasized a bit more.
+Maybe say something like "move the file you downloaded to a new folder in which you will save the code you'll write to access the GPS data' plus command line code, etc.**
 - As long as the `piGPS.py` file is in the same directory as the code you are writing, you can now access all the data using a few simple lines of Python.

 ```python